-Learn how much artificial turf in Corona costs and what factors affect pricing.
+Learn how much artificial turf in Phoenix costs and what factors affect pricing.

 Before you learn the ins and outs of artificial grass, it's important to determine if fake grass installation is even right for you.
 There are 5 common myths about artificial grass that many contractors and installers will lead you to believe: